tomasort/playerApp/README.md

 3. Save the file.

 Once you have set up the `.env` file, you can proceed with running the project using Docker Compose or your preferred method.

+This is a test.
+I just wan to know if I can push it to github.com